aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/managing-x-y-dimension-barcode/_index.md

 Yes, you can access a free trial [here](https://releases.aspose.com/).

 ### Where can I find documentation for Aspose.BarCode for Java?
-The official documentation is available [here](https://reference.aspose.com/barcode/java/).
+The documentation is available [here](https://reference.aspose.com/barcode/java/).

 ### How can I get support for Aspose.BarCode for Java?
 You can seek support in the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13).